 When travelling solo with a bigger child, you can still stuff everything in one big family suitcase.
 Nevertheless, it can be more convenient to pack two smaller suitcases if your little travel companion is allowed her own checked luggage.
 In this case, the child should be able to pull that suitcase if absolutely needed.

 At school age, the child’s own carry-on becomes very important.
 The child should pick what she absolutely wants to take with her – which will be mostly toys and other nonsense, but that’s okay.
 You should only step in if the whole thing gets overboard or if she packs things that are not allowed in hand luggage, obviously.

 Also, there should be room for some snacks and a change of clothes or at least tops in case of unexpected spills.

-And yes, we also carried one or two vomit bags against motions sickness with us.
+And yes, we also carried one or two vomit bags against motion sickness with us.